stuyvesant-cs/dwlessons/fcs/22_file-perms.md

 ---
 template: main

-#### Do Now.
-1. Log in, open Thonny.
-2. Write a program that  generates a random number and prints it to the screen.

----
-template: main

 #### Using Python to Generate Web Pages
 - A __static__ web page is one where the content does not change unless someone modifies the existing HTML/CSS.
 The web pages we've made so far are static.